inonoob/pirowflo/Readme.md

 README is still work in progress

+This python script replaces the Waterrower com module.
+A Raspberry Pi is connected via usb with the Waterrower.
+The rowing data are processed by the python script which is then send via bluetooth Low Energy Fitness equipment profile to the connected App.
+E.g Android app Coxswain, Kinomap or Cityrow.

+- [x] Status = Done

+Additionally, it is planned to have the processed data to be sent also via Ant+.
+This is an idea for Garmin watches especially the Fenix 6 series as the native rowing app can use thoes Data.
+The Ant+ profile used here is the Fitness Machine.

+- [ ] Status = Work in progress

+even more, the script will be control via a build in webserver that can control the script to Start/stop and Restart it.

+- [ ] Status = Pending

+Last idea would be to track and export the workout to a FIT file which is then used for Garmin-connect or Strava.

+- [ ] Status = Pending

 ## Features and limitations

+- Read Serial Waterrower Data to the Pi
-- Send Waterower Data over Bluetooth
+- Send Waterower Data from the Pi over Bluetooth (Build-in or USB-dongle)

-## needed feature:
+## Planned Features

-- check TODO
+- Send Waterrower Data from the Pi over Ant+
+- Webserver to control script in order to start/stop/restart Bluetooth,Ant or Waterrower

 ## Parts of the code based on following Repos:

-[Link to repo](https://github.com/bfritscher/waterrower) for the Waterrower Interface ([Link to repo](https://github.com/PunchThrough/espresso-ble) for the BLE GATT server and Advertiser example which is self based on the Bluez Gatt server example
+- [Link to repo](https://github.com/bfritscher/waterrower) base code used to get the Waterrower Data over USB Interface
+- [Link to repo](https://github.com/PunchThrough/espresso-ble) base code for the BLE GATT server and Advertiser example which is self based on the Bluez Gatt server example
+- [Link to repo](https://github.com/WouterJD/FortiusANT) base code for the Ant+ part used for this project

+Thoses Repos have the base code which then has been rewritten to meet the requirements of this project.

 ## Motivation

-I wanted to have the ability to use the Android App Coswain and also my Garmin smartwatch.
-Therefore, I though why not connect the Waterrower via USB to a raspberry pi and let the raspberry pi being a BLE and Ant+ transmeter.
+I wanted to have the ability to use the Android App Coxswain and also my Garmin smartwatch.
+Therefore, I though why not connect the Waterrower via USB to a Raspberry pi and let the Raspberry pi being a BLE and Ant+ transmitter.
+And wouldn't be even better if it could be control for the Webbrowser.

 ### BLE
 So I started looking for projects on github and found the MostTornBrain repo "Waterrower" [link](https://github.com/MostTornBrain/Waterrower)